smagninfeysot/iotc-yocto-python-sdk/README.md

 ```

 ### `meta-my-iotc-python-sdk-example`
 This layer provides an example of how a user might write a recipe suitable for their application.
 It contains a simple application that demonstrates telemetry.
-Once installed on the image it can be started by logging in & executing `/usr/bin/local/iotc/telemetry-demo.py /path/to/config.json` where `config.json` is a file that contains device authentication information and paths to where telemetry-demo will read data from on the host device.
+Once installed on the image it can be started by logging in & executing `/usr/bin/local/iotc/iotc-demo.py /path/to/config.json` where `config.json` is a file that contains device authentication information and paths to where demo will read data from on the host device.
 It's expected that in the 1st instance a user would run this demo on their hardware after editing a sample `config.json` to reflect a device they've defined on avnet.iotconnect.io and sensor data particular to their hardware.

-By adding the recipe to your image (e.g. `IMAGE_INSTALL += " iotc-telemetry-demo"` in `conf/local.conf`) you will via dependancy include `iotc-python-sdk` from `meta-iotc-python-sdk`
+By adding the recipe to your image (e.g. `IMAGE_INSTALL += " iotc-demo-dev"` in `conf/local.conf`) you will via dependency include `iotc-python-sdk` from `meta-iotc-python-sdk`

 ```
 iotc-yocto-python-sdk$ tree meta-my-iotc-python-sdk-example/
 meta-my-iotc-python-sdk-example/
 ├── conf
 │   └── layer.conf
-├── recipes-apps
+└── recipes-apps
-│   └── iotc-telemetry-demo <------------------ Recipe directory
+    └── iotc-telemetry-and-commands-demo        <--------- Recipe directory
-│       ├── files
-│       │   ├── eg-private-repo-data <--------- Location for certificates/keys & other config data for development purposes.
-│       │   │   ├── configSymmrcKy.json
-│       │   │   ├── configX509.json
-│       │   ├── model <------------------------ directory of support sources
-│       │   │   ├── DeviceModel.py
-│       │   │   ├── Enums.py
-│       │   │   ├── JsonDevice.py
-│       │   │   └── JsonParser.py
-│       │   └── telemetry_demo.py <------------ top level python source.
-│       └── iotc-telemetry-demo_0.1.bb <------- Recipe
-└── recipes-systemd
-    └── iotc-telemetry-demo-service <---------- Example of a systemd service designed to start telemtry on boot (disabled by default)
         ├── files
+        │   ├── eg-private-repo-data            <--------- Location for config data for development purposes.
+        │   │   ├── configSymmrcKy.json
+        │   │   └── configX509.json
+        │   ├── certs                           <--------- Location for authentication certificates (X509)
+        │   ├── model                           <--------- Directory of support sources
+        │   │   ├── device_model.py
+        │   │   ├── enums.py
+        │   │   ├── json_device.py
+        │   │   └── json_parser.py
+        │   ├── scripts                         <--------- Directory of scripts that can be execute from iotconnect.io
+        │   │   ├── control_led.sh
+        │   │   └── get_mem_usage.sh
+        │   ├── iotc-demo.service               <--------- Example systemd service (disabled by default)
-        │   └── iotc-telemetry-demo.service
+        │   └── iotc-demo.py                    <--------- Top level python source.
-        └── iotc-telemetry-demo-service_git.bb
+        └── iotc-demo_git.bb                    <--------- Recipe
 ```

-As developing a iotc application involves the use of private/secure data like keys/certificates and the user is expected to develop same application using SCM like git, it's worth taking a moment to be aware of risks of accidentlally uploading private data to places it should not belong.
-The directory `eg-priviate-repo-data` seeks to provide a safe space to place sensitive data like device keys etc for development purposes only.
-When the user installs the _development_ version of the recipe (e.g. `IMAGE_INSTALL += " iotc-telemetry-demo-dev"` in `conf/local.conf`) any files within `eg-private-repo-data` will be installed in the rootfs of the image.
+As developing a iotc application involves the use of private/secure data like keys/certificates and the user is expected to develop same application using SCM like git, it's worth taking a moment to be aware of risks of accidentally uploading private data to places it should not belong.
+The directory `eg-private-repo-data` seeks to provide a safe space to place sensitive data like device keys etc for development purposes only.
+When the user installs the _development_ version of the recipe (e.g. `IMAGE_INSTALL += " iotc-demo-dev"` in `conf/local.conf`) any files within `eg-private-repo-data` will be installed in the rootfs of the image.
 The `.gitignore` settings for this repo are also configured to prevent accidental upload of *.pem or *.crt files.

 This approach allows the user to develop their solution conveniently, then when it's time to provide production builds, the result would be a clean installation awaiting first time configuration post image flash.